 In 2017-2018, the lingerie empire faced allegations about refusing to cater to plus-size models and transgender women.
 These arguments were sustained by the models that walked on the runway during the shows, and the models hired for their campaigns, website, and social media content.

-The crisis escalated when the now-former chief marketing officer Ed Razek used the outdated and offensive term "transexual" and stated "Shouldn’t you have transsexuals in the show?
+The crisis escalated when the now-former chief marketing officer Ed Razek used the outdated and offensive term "transexual" and stated that when people ask "Shouldn’t you have transsexuals in the show?
 No. No, I don’t think we should.
 Well, why not?
 Because the show is a fantasy."

-Amidst the rage that these remarks triggered, high-profile models showed support for the transgender community on social media.
+Amidst the rage that these remarks triggered, high-profile models showed support for the transgender community on social media, and the noise of the scandal spread like wildfire.

 In 2019, Razek stepped down after the accusations of misogyny and creating a culture of harassment escalated.
 This was a pivotal moment for Victoria's Secret.
 The fashion shows that once reached millions of viewers around the world were now suspended indefinitely as the lingerie empire suffered a crisis from within that needed a significant reform of values.
 Additionally, these were the early years of Rihanna's Fenty lingerie and Skims —two brands that offered comfort and sexiness for a range of bodies.
 These two brands built their empires around the premise of inclusion while Victoria's Secret was being pointed out for its practices of exclusion.